ElVit/netdaemon-notify-on-update/README.md

 ### Option: `PersistentNotification`

-The persistent notification may be disabled if only mobile notifications are preferred.
+The persistent notification can be disabled if only mobile notifications are preferred.
 *Default:* `true`

+### Option: `GetUpdatesFor`

+Here you can define a list of update types to be displayed when a new update is available.
+Possible update types are: &nbsp; `Core, OS, Supervisor and HACS`.
+*Default:* `(all possible types, see above)`

+__NOTE:__ If the `Supervisor` updates are disabled then you will also NOT be notified about any Home Assistant addon updates.

 ### Option: `MobileNotifyServices`

-Description: A list of notify services for mobile apps like the iOS or Android [companion app](https://companion.home-assistant.io/).
+A list of notify services for mobile apps like the iOS or Android [companion app](https://companion.home-assistant.io/).
 If the notify service is valid then a notify message will be sent to your mobile device as soon as there is an update available.
-The notify service may be definded like "notify.mobile_app_myphone" or just "mobile_app_myphone".
+The notify service can be definded like "notify.mobile_app_myphone" or just "mobile_app_myphone".
 *Default:* `none`

 ## Contribution